-Elizabeth Smart Opens Up About Her Joys and Fears as a Mom of 2 Young Children
+Elizabeth Smart Opens Up About Raising Her 2 Young Kids and a Life Now Full of Blessings

 It’s a recent autumn day in Park City, Utah, and everything seems golden — the perfect excuse for another trip to the park for Elizabeth Smart, 30, and her two children, Chloe, 2, and 8-month-old James.

-Smart, who has called the ski resort town home since she got married five and a half years ago, lives near the park and adjacent soccer field and visits so frequently that “it’s like a second home,” she says.
+Smart, who moved to the ski-resort town after she got married five and a half years ago, lives near the park and adjacent soccer field and visits so frequently that “it’s like a second home,” she says.

 As she settles her son onto a blanket on the grass and watches Chloe giggle with a new friend on the playground’s slide, Smart tells PEOPLE she has much for which to be thankful.

-Note: Editor’s note: This article was originally published on Nov.
-8, 2017.
-On Tuesday, PEOPLE confirmed that the woman who helped kidnap Elizabeth Smart will be released from prison next week.